Guidelines in works for how to spend relief money

 No guidelines are official yet.

-But the U.S. Department of the Treasury has issued an interim final rule regarding the $1.9 trillion COVID-19 relief plan designed by President Joe Biden and Congressional Democrats in response to the pandemic that disrupted the economy on a historic level and led to the death of more than 625,000 United States residents to date.
+But the U.S. Department of the Treasury has issued an interim final rule regarding the $1.9 trillion COVID-19 relief plan designed by President Joe Biden and congressional Democrats in response to the pandemic that disrupted the economy on a historic level and led to the deaths of more than 625,000 United States residents to date.

 • To respond to workers performing essential work during the COVID-19 public health emergency by providing premium pay to eligible staff;